microsoft/Kusto-Query-Language/doc/scalar-data-types/dynamic.md

   indexed by the unique `string` values.
 The slots are unordered.

 > [!NOTE]
-> Values of type `dynamic` are limited to 1MB (2^20).
+> * Values of type `dynamic` are limited to 1MB (2^20).

-> [!NOTE]
-> Although the `dynamic` type appears JSON-like, it can hold values that the JSON
+> * Although the `dynamic` type appears JSON-like, it can hold values that the JSON
 >   model does not represent because they don't exist in JSON (e.g.,
 >   `long`, `real`, `datetime`, `timespan`, and `guid`).
 >   Therefore, in serializing `dynamic` values into a JSON representation, values that JSON can't represent
 >   are serialized into `string` values.
 Conversely, Kusto will parse strings
 >   as strongly-typed values if they can be parsed as such.
 >   This applies for `datetime`, `real`, `long`, and `guid` types.
-> For more about the JSON object model, see See [json.org](https://json.org/).
+>   For more about the JSON object model, see [json.org](https://json.org/).

-> [!NOTE]
-> Kusto doesn't attempt to preserve the order of name-to-value mappings in
+> * Kusto doesn't attempt to preserve the order of name-to-value mappings in
 >   a property bag, and so you can't assume the order to be preserved.
 It's entirely
 >   possible for two property bags with the same set of mappings to yield different
 >   results when they are represented as `string` values, for example.

 ## Dynamic literals